cgomesu/audio-diagnostic-tool/README.md

 # audio-diagnostic-tool
-This is a CLI diagnostic tool for audio files written in GNU Bash that extends my previous [*bash-flac-diag*](https://github.com/cgomesu/bash-flac-diag) tool to mp3 and other audio formats.
+This is a CLI diagnostic tool for audio files written in GNU Bash that extends my previous [bash-flac-diag tool](https://github.com/cgomesu/bash-flac-diag) to mp3 and other audio formats.
 In brief, it tests a single or multiple audio files ([see Supported Formats](#supported-formats)) and generates logs with good files (no errors found) and bad ones (at least one error found).
-Tests are performed by codec-specific tools.
+Tests are performed by codec-specific tools ([see Requisites](#requisites)).
 There are two post-processing modes for bad files: fix or delete ([see Usage](#usage)).

-This tool is meant to be used to identify corrupted audio files that should be deleted from an audio library, for example.
+This tool is meant to be used to identify corrupted audio files that should be fixed or deleted from an audio library, for example, or added as a post-processing command for audio-downloaders to create a new audio integrity check layer.
 Here's a demo of it:

 <p align="center">
 	<a href="https://youtu.be/RwcA_2fjmv4"><img src="img/demo.gif"></a>
 </p>

-# Supported formats
+# Supported Formats
-* **flac**
+* flac
-* **mp1, mp2, mp3**
+* mp1, mp2, mp3

 This list is not meant to be static.
 The goal is to keep adding new formats as I learn about other codec-specific tools that are able to test for errors and fix common issues.